steveechan/mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative_template6.md

 Outcomes:

-An initial website that reflects the organization's brand identity and engages its target audience.
+A functional and optimized website template that meets all necessary legal and technical requirements.

-Improved website traffic and search engine ranking.
+Improved user experience through the optimization of the website for search engines.

-Enhanced user experience and engagement.
+Improved search engine ranking for the website.

 Deliverables: